alphaXiv/paper-implementations/agent_r1/README.md

 }
 ```

-**Key insight**: All roles can share the same physical GPUs by time-multiplexing.
+**Key insight**: All roles can share the same physical GPUs by "time-multiplexing" (running different phases sequentially).
 The system transitions between:
 - **Training mode**: Model wrapped in FSDP for gradient computation
 - **Inference mode**: Model loaded into vLLM with tensor parallelism for fast generation